Death in France

 Unless the estate of the deceased is worth less than €5,000, you will be required to make an inheritance tax declaration called a déclaration de succession.
 That does not necessarily mean you will be liable for inheritance tax.

-You need to make the declaration within six months of death.
+You need to make the declaration within six months of death, but 12 months if the deceased lived abroad.

 The formalities are handled by a notaire, whom you will need to appoint if you do not have a regular notaire.